Hausdorffcode/cs168/projects/proj4_wanoptimizer/spec.md

 No, you don't need to handle this case.
 You can assume all traffic will traverse both WAN optimizers.

+#### Can my WAN optimizer be connected to multiple WAN optimizers?

+No, you don't need to handle this case.
+You can assume that each WAN optimizer is only connected to one remote WAN optimizer (but in practice, each WAN optimizer could be connected to multiple different WAN optimizers).

 #### I'm getting `IOError: [Errno 2] No such file or directory` on many of the tests.

 If you see messages like